bitovi/github-actions-deploy-prometheus/README.md

 | `aws_vpc_id` | String | AWS VPC ID.
 Accepts `vpc-###` values. |
 | `aws_vpc_subnet_id` | String | Specify a Subnet to be used with the instance.
 If none provided, one will be picked. |
 | `aws_vpc_additional_tags` | JSON | A JSON object of additional tags that will be included on created resources.
 Example: `{"key1": "value1", "key2": "value2"}` |

+## Environment variables

+For envirnoment variables in your app, you can provide:
+ - `env_repo` - A file in your repo that contains env vars
+ - `env_ghv` - An entry in [Github actions variables](https://docs.github.com/en/actions/learn-github-actions/variables)
+ - `env_ghs` - An entry in [Github secrets](https://docs.github.com/es/actions/security-guides/encrypted-secrets)
+ - `env_aws_secret` - The path to a JSON format secret in AWS

+These environment variables are merged (in the following order) to the .env file and provided to both the Prometheus and Grafana services:
+ - Terraform passed env vars ( This is not optional nor customizable )
+ - Repository checked-in env vars - repo_env file as default.
+(KEY=VALUE style)
+ - Github Secret - Create a secret named DOT_ENV - (KEY=VALUE style)
+ - AWS Secret - JSON style like '{"key":"value"}'

 ## Note about resource identifiers